How Did You Get Your Name? November 8, 2009

 My students’ homework was to find out how they got their name.
 I wasn’t concerned about the origin of their name.
 I just wanted students to talk to their parent/s about why they chose that name for their child.
 (I can’t tell you how many times I’ve said, ” Your parents spent a lot of time choosing your name, so you can at least write it on your paper!”)

 The form I sent home is below.
 I was surprised that every child actually talked to a parent (this year every child is living with a parent) and returned the form the next day.
 Okay, one girl told me her name meant “African princess with chocolate colored skin.”
-She was so busted, but by the time I called home the next day, she was in the midst of a conversation with her mother about how she really did get her name.
+She was so busted!
+But by the time I called home the next day, she was in the midst of a conversation with her mother about how she really did get her name.
 It’s a fun project.
 If only I had that girl Chlamydia in my class this year!

 How I Got My Name